ResponsibleStaking/Cardano-Heartbeat-Failover/server/README.md

   }
 }
 ```
+* Click Save changes
 * Click Test and see if the function executes properly
+* Jump over to DynamoDB > Tables > Select your Table > Items and see if a new item was created

 ## API Gateway

 Create a new API Gateway Endpoint
 * Switch to API Gateway in AWS Console
 * Click on Create API
-* Choose REST API,
+* Choose REST API and click Build
 * Name it: failover-service
 * Endpoint Type: Regional

 Define the API Resource
 * In the created API Click Actions > Create Resource
 * Call it "failover-service"
-* Activate CORS and Submit
+* Enable API Gateway CORS and click "Create Resource"

 Define the Action
-* In the same Actions dropdown select "Create Methos" and then "GET"
+* In the same Actions dropdown select "Create Methods" and then choose get "GET" and click the small OK button next to it
 * Integration Type: "Lambda Function"
-* Us Proxy Integration: "checked"
+* Use Proxy Integration: "checked"
 * Assign the Lambda function "failover-service"
+* Submit and confirm that API Gateway gets access to the Lambda function

 Details on the GET Action
-* click on GET (below failover-service in the Resources Tree)
+* Click on the "Method Request"
+* Set "API Key Required" to "true" and click the Confirm Icon
 * Click on the "Method Response" Tile Headline
-* There open the "200" Response and add a Header "Access-Control-Allow-Origin"
+* There open the "200" Response and add a Header "Access-Control-Allow-Origin", Click the small OK icon next to it

-Finally on the Resource Panel
+Finally Deploy the API
-* Click on the "failover-service" Resource
 * In the Action menu click "Enable CORS"
+* Submit with default values
+* Then again in the Action menu click "Deploy API"
+* Select "New Stage"
+* Call it "production"
+* Click Deploy
+* Then click "Save Changes"
+* In the Tree navigate to production > / > /failover-service > GET
+* Note down the Invoke URL on the top of the page

 Define a Usage Plan
 * Go to Usage Plans
 * Create a new Usage Plan
 * Name: "BasicUsage"
+* Disable throttling
-* Define a contingent of 20.000 Requests / Day
+* Define a quota of 20.000 Requests / Day
-* Go to the "API Keys" Tab
+* Click Next
-* Click create and assign new API Key.
+* Click Add API Stage and select the API "failover-service" and Stage "production"
+* Click the small OK Icon to confirm
+* Click next
+* Click "Create API Key and add to Usage Plan".
 Store the API Key as you will need it for calling the service

-Publish the API
-* In the resource Tree click on the "failover-service"
-* In the Actions menu click on "Publish API"
-* Create a "Production" Publication Zone and assign it
+* Go to "API Keys" in the left menu.
+Select the Key you just created > Show the API KEY and Copy it for later use

 Test
 * Now the Endpoint should be ready to be called
-* Find the URL Endpoint in the Stage Production.
-* Navigate the Tree down to "GET"
-* On top of the page you see the Request URL
-* Use some REST Client (e.g. Postman) and Paste the URL
+* Use some REST Client (e.g. Postman) and Paste the URL which you copied earlier (Invoke URL in the Deploy Step)
-* Add a Header: x-api-key and assign your AWS API Key
+* Add a Header: x-api-key and assign your AWS API Key (Which you collected in the )
 * Add the parameters for testing:
 ```
-?tenant-id=11111111-2222-3333-4444-555555555555&nodeName=bp1&currentTip=36543980&debug=1
+?tenant-id=11111111-2222-3333-4444-555555555555&nodeName=bp1&currentTip=36543980&debug=1&json=1
 ```

 Debugging
 * If you test the function in Lambda directly the Console log will be visible directly
-* If you call it through Postman or directly from the client all logs will be made available in CloudWatch > Log Insights
+* If you call it through the Invoke URL (e.g. through Postman) all logs will be made available in CloudWatch > Log Insights
+* The URL parameter "debug" will generate detailed logging entries
+* Minimal logging (1 row per request with all important infos) is logged (also without debug parameter)